abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

      The mean prediction from GPR is as shown in dotted oragne line while the orange shadow shows the 95% confidence interval.
 Thus predicted background is subtracted from total data to get the desired peak signal data as shown in purple line in the Fig.1.

 # Sanity Check with MonteCarlo
 The background underneath the signal is mostly from the another physics process called Drell-Yan.
-For the sanity check of our method, Drell-Yann dimuon mass spectrum at different kinematics are tested using GPR method with same side bands.
-The GPR was able to predict the shape and magnitude of the Drell-Yan mass spectrum in the peak region as shown in Figures.
+For the sanity check of our method, Drell-Yann dimuon mass spectrum from MonteCarlo simulation were analyzed at different kinematics.
+GPR method with same side bands was used for the analysis.
+The GPR was able to predict (oragne dotted) the shape and magnitude of the Drell-Yan mass spectrum in the peak region as shown in Fig.2 and Fig.3.

 <p align="center">
 <img src="{{ site.url }}{{ site.baseurl }}//portfolio_files/gmc_high_xF_gpr.png">